Claude Code's Plugin Marketplace Changes How You Build Frontend

 What makes it different:

-- Auto-invokes contextually — you don't call a slash command.
-Claude detects you're doing frontend work and the skill kicks in.
+- Auto-invokes contextually — Claude detects frontend work and the skill kicks in.
+No slash command needed.

-- Opinionated design choices — pushes toward bolder typography, asymmetric layouts, motion, and spacing instead of safe defaults.
+- Opinionated design choices — bolder typography, asymmetric layouts, motion, real spacing instead of safe defaults.

-- ~400 tokens — it's just a markdown document that rewires Claude's aesthetic sensibilities.
+- ~400 tokens — a markdown document that rewires Claude's aesthetic sense.
 Not heavy infrastructure.

 Before vs after